 The Company's management evaluates the net worth of the investees on the reporting date.
-In case there is uncertainty of return of the amount invested into that investee company, a provision is created against the investment up to that extent.
+In case there is uncertainty of return of the amount invested into that investee company, a provision is created against the investment upto that extent.

-The Company has provided for the investment made in Suzion Energia Eolica do Brasil Ltda. of EUR 1 as the investee company is under the process of liquidation, the Investment in Suzion Wind Energy Limited UK, Suzion Wind Energy Uruguay S.A and Suzion Energy AS were already fully provided as per management decision.
+The Investment in Suzion Wind Energy Limited UK, Suzion Wind Energy Uruguay S.A, Suzion Energia Eolica do Brasil Ltda, Suzion Wind Energy South Africa and Suzion Energy AS were already fully provided as per management decision.
 The Company has partially provided its investment in Suzion Wind Energy (Lanka) Pty Ltd.